nextthingco/docs/Gadget-docs/source/includes/_build.md

 **Run an Example**

 * Follow the steps under [Pull Remote Image](http://ntc-docs-unstable.surge.sh/gadget.html#pull-remote-image).
-* Download and use the project's gadget.yml configuration file from our GitHub repo to build and run the container with instead of the configurations listed in the steps.
+* For the gadget.yml configurations, download and use the gadget.yml file found in the project directory from the source file links below.

 **Source files:**